Amethyst February Birthstone

 Amethyst is the February birthstone and the world’s most favoured purple gemstone.
 It is highly admired for its beauty and powers to soothe the mind and emotions.
 It is also the stone of St. Valentine and faithful love.

 Colours of Amethyst

 The February birthstone is a purple type of quartz mineral species.
 Amethyst is often found in geodes.
 These are globe-like rocks with crystals lining the inside wall.
-It occurs in primary hues from a light pink-violet to a deep purple.
+It occurs in primary hues from a light pink-violet to deep purple.
 Amethyst can be clear or opaque.
 Amethyst also often shows what is called colour zoning.
-Amethyst, often consists of pointed zones of darker to a lighter colour.
+Amethyst, often consists of pointed zones of darker to lighter colour.
 Its colour is also largely due to traces of iron and other trace elements.
 Natural irradiation also impacts the aspect of Amethyst.

 There are many types of Amethyst of which six are the most well-known.
 These include purple, ametrine, pink, mossy, cape and prasiolite Amethyst.
 It is known as Cape when layered with white quartz.
 Ametrine is Amethyst mixed with citrine.
 Mossy Amethyst has small veins seen through the beads.
 Prasiolite has a yellow-green look with hints of purple.

 Value is based on colour rather than carat weight.
 The most costly Amethyst gemstones are dark purple with reddish tints.